aarong/feedme-spec/README.md

 }
 ```

-## Server-originating Message Types
+### Server-originating Message Types

-Servers can send seven types of messages.
+The server can send seven types of messages.

 Five message types are responses to client-originating messages: